 What is a Carbon Reduction Plan?

-A Carbon Reduction Plan sets out which initiatives an organisation needs to implement and how they plan on doing so to successfully reach their Carbon Neutral or Net Zero target.
+A carbon reduction plan sets out which initiatives an organisation needs to implement and how they plan on doing so to successfully reach their carbon neutral or net zero target.

 With increasing pressure from customers and stakeholders, and changes in regulations, organisations across both the private and public sector are starting their journey to net zero.
 However, it is easy for many to feel overwhelmed at where to start in reducing their carbon emissions to ensure they reach their goals successfully and avoid claims of greenwashing.

-In this video we explain the role of a Carbon Reduction Plan in turning emissions targets into clear, deliverable actions.
+In this video we explain the role of a carbon reduction plan in turning emissions targets into clear, deliverable actions.
 It outlines how a plan provides structure, prioritisation and accountability, helping organisations coordinate initiatives across buildings, operations and wider activities.
 The video also highlights how a well-defined plan supports transparency, reduces delivery risk, and demonstrates credible progress toward carbon reduction goals.

 What Initiatives do I Need to Implement to Meet my Organisation’s Net Zero Targets?

-With public sector organisations making it a requirement for their suppliers to have a Carbon Reduction Plan under the PPN 006 (formerly knows as PPN 06/21), businesses that do not meet these requirements risk being excluded from the procurement process and losing current and new customers.
+With public sector organisations making it a requirement for their suppliers to have a carbon reduction plan under the PPN 006 (formerly knows as PPN 06/21), businesses that do not meet these requirements risk being excluded from the procurement process and losing current and new customers.

 Understanding the scope and resources available to achieve your sustainability targets is crucial, from then you can plan what information you need and what actionable steps you must implement.

-Our Carbon Reduction Plan service will help you gain all the inputs required from across your organisation to help determine what changes your organisation needs to put into place to achieve your sustainability targets.
-This includes information contained in:
+Our carbon reduction plan service will help you gain all the inputs required from across your organisation to help determine what changes your organisation needs to put into place to achieve your sustainability targets.
+This includes information contained in: Â

-• Energy Audits and Surveys of your organisation’s buildings
+- Energy Audits and Surveys of your organisation’s buildings

-• Energy Performance Certificates (EPC), to understand your buildings potential energy efficiency
+- Energy Performance Certificates (EPC), to understand your buildings potential energy efficiency

-• Display Energy Certificates (DECs), to help understand current buildings energy performance
+- Display Energy Certificates (DECs), to help understand current buildings energy performance

-• Energy Saving Opportunity Scheme (ESOS) Audits, which large organisations are required to complete, which will include effective ways to save energy
+- Energy Saving Opportunity Scheme (ESOS) Audits, which large organisations are required to complete, which will include effective ways to save energy

-• ESOS Action Plans, with projects that can be included within the first few years of your Carbon Reduction Plan
+- ESOS Action Plans, with projects that can be included within the first few years of your carbon reduction plan

-• Recommendations from any MEES reports
+- Recommendations from any MEES reports

-• Decarbonisation Audits, which will focus on the carbon emissions your buildings are producing and how you can make changes to reduce them
+- Decarbonisation Audits, which will focus on the carbon emissions your buildings are producing and how you can make changes to reduce them

-• TM44 Air Conditioning Inspections, that help to ensure your AC systems are working as efficiently as possible
+- TM44 Air Conditioning Inspections, that help to ensure your AC systems are working as efficiently as possible

-• Capacity Optimisation, which will guarantee you have the correct electricity capacity and infrastructure to meet new requirements and achieve optimal operational efficiency
+- Capacity Optimisation, which will guarantee you have the correct electricity capacity and infrastructure to meet new requirements and achieve optimal operational efficiency

-• Ongoing existing projects your organisation already has as part of your plan to become more energy efficient and reduce your carbon footprint.
+- Ongoing existing projects your organisation already has as part of your plan to become more energy efficient and reduce your carbon footprint.

-All the recommendations and opportunity analysis that will be collected from these inputs, will be used to create a plan tailored to your organisation to establish the actions you need to take to successfully reduce your emissions.
-Carbon reduction plan Can be supported by carbon reporting software to track progress and evidence reductions year‑on‑year.
+All the recommendations and opportunity analysis that will be collected from these inputs, will be used to create a plan tailored to your organisation to establish the actions you need to take to successfully reduce your emissions.Â

 Calculate your Carbon Footprint